alexandre-mouysset/holbertonschool-shell/README.md

 #!/bin/bash
 rm -rf *~
 create a script that deletes all files in the current working directory that end with the character ~

+#!/bin/bash
+mkdir -p welcome/to/school
+Create a script that creates the directories welcome/, welcome/to/ and welcome/to/school in the current directory.two spaces allowed